 Increase the quality of your new hires

-By using Coresignal's public resume data, you gather insights into the potential employees' professional records, resulting in improved quality of new hires.
+By using Coresignal's employee data, you gather insights into the potential employees' professional records, resulting in improved quality of new hires.
 You no longer need to rely on hunches or guesswork, since you have fresh and relevant data.

 As mentioned earlier, it takes around $4,000 for an average US employer to hire someone.
 You can lower those costs by implementing a data-driven approach and decrease the overall costs of a hiring process.